New & Used Toyota Tacoma: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Tacoma is one of very few remaining mid-size trucks on the market.
-With ample cargo space, off-road prowess and towing capabilities, it competes primarily with the Nissan Frontier, at least until the Chevrolet Colorado and GMC Canyon replacements arrive around 2014.
+The Toyota Tacoma is one of the few remaining small-to mid-size pickup trucks on the market.
+It offers ample cargo room and off-roading and towing capabilities.
+For now, it mainly competes with the Nissan Frontier, or at least until the Chevrolet Colorado and GMC Canyon replacements arrive around 2014.

 The Tacoma was new in 1995, and since then it's maintained a loyal set of owners by offering different body styles, powertrains, and especially, a few special editions targeted at off-roaders.